medialab/gazouilloire/README.md

   - **timezone**: adjust the timezone within which tweets timestamps should be computed.
 Allowed values are proposed on Gazouilloire's startup when setting up an invalid one.

+## Starting the collection:

+Before starting the collection, you should make sure that you will have enough disk space.
+It takes about 1Go per million tweets collected (**without** images and other media contents).

+You should also plan to restart your collection in a new folder (i.e. open another elasticsearch index) if the current collection exceeds 150 million tweets.

+To start the collection:
 - Run with:

     ```bash